 “The parent or caregiver’s health, and how they are dealing with the loss themselves, is directly related to how the child will deal with that loss,” he said.
 “If the relationship is one of trust and mutual respect, if the child feels comforted and safe, those are the children who exhibit post-bereavement growth."

 “There are local support groups all over the country where kids and parents can get help,” said McNiel.
 “Getting the support you need as a grieving person gives you the energy you need to be a parent.”

-A few guidelines for talking with your kids in a developmentally appropriate way, offered by professional counselors that may also help:
+A few guidelines for talking with your kids in a developmentally appropriate way, offered by professional counselors, may also help:

 Comforting kids younger than age 5